This non-profit organization shall be called the American Association of State Climatologists, Inc.

 - Honorary Members

-- Any person who is currently recognized by the Director of the National Climatic Data Center and a state agency as an official State/Territorial Climatologist, or is currently the Director or designated representative of a Regional Climate Center, shall become a Voting Member upon voluntary registration of his or her name and address with the Secretary of the Association, and payment of dues.
+- Any person who is currently recognized by the Director of the National Centers for Environmental Information (NCEI) and a state agency as an official State/Territorial Climatologist, or is currently the Director or designated representative of a Regional Climate Center, shall become a Full Member upon voluntary registration of his or her name and contact information with the Secretary of the Association, and payment of dues.
+Full Members shall have voting rights on all matter before the Association.

-- Any person who subscribes to the Constitution and By-laws of the Association shall be eligible for Associate Membership upon nomination by one or more Voting Members and election by a majority of Voting Members, and payment of dues.
-Associate Members shall be entitled to all rights and privileges of Association Membership except the right to vote and the right to hold office.
+- Any person who subscribes to the Constitution and By-laws of the Association shall be eligible for Associate Membership upon nomination by two or more Full Members and election by a majority of Full Members, and payment of dues.
+Associate Members shall be entitled to all rights and privileges of Association Membership including voting rights on all matters before the Association, except the right to vote on changes to the Constitution and By-laws.

 - An Honorary Member must be nominated for the category and elected by receiving a majority of the votes of those attending a regularly scheduled meeting of the AASC.
 To be eligible to be nominated as an Honorary Member, an individual must meet two or more of the following criteria: